jcheron/phalcon-jquery/README.md

 ![ScreenShot](http://angular.kobject.net/git/phalconist/bsModalSample.png)
 ####Tooltip component
-Tool tips associated with buttons, the title property is used to display the content
+Tool tips associated are with buttons; the title property is used to display the content

 **The view : tooltip.phtml**